goliatone/arpscan/README.md

 sudo apt-get install arp-scan
 ```

-Install the module with: `npm install arpscanner`
+Install the module with: `npm install arpscanner`.

+If you get this error when running this module, you might have to `sudo` the command:
+>pcap_lookupdev: no suitable device found